Day 741: Rena Operational Update + Video

-This step has been taken in advance of any decision about whether to apply for a resource consent to leave part of the wreck on the seabed.
-As part of the ongoing consultation with the communities of the Bay of Plenty and with the Regional Council, concerns were raised about the possibility that the accommodation would degrade or collapse at some time in the future, and release debris that could wash up on the shoreline.
+The decision to remove the house was made in response to community consultation and concerns raised about the possibility that the accommodation block would degrade or collapse in the future, and release debris that could wash up on the shoreline.